thamindzzeye/viralogic-deploy/README.md

 ## Security

-- All environment variables are baked into Docker images during build
+- **All environment variables are baked into Docker images** during GitHub Actions build
-- No `.env` files needed on production server
+- **No `.env` files needed on production server** - secrets are embedded in images
+- **Only database and Redis passwords** need to be set on the server (for service communication)
 - Cloudflare tunnels provide secure external access
 - All secrets managed via GitHub Secrets
 - **Cloudflare tunnel JSON files are excluded from git** (see `.gitignore`)